dagenius007/test-api/readme.md

 Use `git clone https://github.com/dagenius007/test-api.git` to clone the project or you can download the project

-After clone the project run `composer update` to install all packages
+After cloning the project run `composer update` to install all packages

-Create a clone of `.env.example` file and rename to it to `.env`
+Create a clone of `.env.example` file and rename it to `.env`

 Create a database in your phpMyAdmin (you must have setup MAMP or XAMP on your pc)